FC Bayern Munich: Renewed international success (1990s–2000s)

-Robbery – Robben and Ribery (2007–2019)
+Domestic dominance and continental treble (2000s–2010s)

 For the 2007–08 season, Bayern made drastic squad changes to help rebuild.
-They signed a total of eight new players and sold, released or loaned out nine of their players.
-Among new signings were 2006 World Cup stars such as Franck Ribéry, Miroslav Klose and Luca Toni.
-Bayern went on to win the Bundesliga in convincing fashion, leading the standings on every single week of play, and the DFB-Pokal against Borussia Dortmund.
+Among new signings were 2006 World Cup players such as Franck Ribéry, Miroslav Klose and Luca Toni.
+Bayern won the Bundesliga in convincing fashion, leading the standings on every single week of play, and the DFB-Pokal against Borussia Dortmund.
 After the season, Bayern's long-term goalkeeper Oliver Kahn retired, which left the club without a top-tier goalkeeper for several seasons.
 The club's coach Ottmar Hitzfeld also retired and Jürgen Klinsmann was chosen as his successor.
-However, Klinsmann was sacked even before the end of his first season as Bayern trailed Wolfsburg in the league, had lost the quarterfinal of the DFB-Pokal to Bayer Leverkusen, and had been made look silly in the quarterfinal of the Champions League when FC Barcelona scored four times in the first half of the first leg and over the course of both legs Bayern never looked like they could keep up.
+However, Klinsmann was sacked before the end of his first season as Bayern trailed Wolfsburg in the league, had lost the quarterfinal of the DFB-Pokal to Bayer Leverkusen, and were defeated in the quarterfinal of the Champions League by Barcelona, conceding four goals in the first half of the first leg.
 Jupp Heynckes was named caretaker coach and led the club to a second-place finish in the league.